psu13/mutable-hakyll/posts/green-sauce.md

 Put all this in the Instant pot and set it for high pressure for 30min.

-When the cooker is done fish all the meat out and blend everything else into sauce.
+When the cooker is done fish all the meat out and blend everything else with a hand blender until it's sauce.

 Adjust salt and pepper until it's right.